Descanonge/earth-observatory-homepage/README.rst

 GD library necessary for putting image in landscape (this can be removed).

-You can clone this in any webroot subfolder and move index.html up a directory.
+You can clone this in any webroot subfolder and move index.html and style.css up a directory.